mfidino/uwinspatialtools/README.md

 ---

 Mason Fidino is the sole contributing author of `uwinspatialtools`.

+The functions `uwinspatialtools::extract_raster_prop()` and `uwinspatialtools::extract_polygon()` are based on some code written by Travis Gallo during his postdoc at the Urban Wildlife Institute.

 If you are interested in contributing, see [Contributor Guidelines](CONTRIBUTING.md).